tobias-reese/timeular-api/docs/TimeTrackingCurrentTrackingApi.md

 Stop Tracking

-With this endpoint you can create a new Time Entry by stopping current time Tracking.
+With this endpoint, you can create a new Time Entry by stopping current time Tracking.
 Resulting Time Entry should have duration no shorter than 1 minute.
-Time Entry will be created even if it overlaps with other Time Entries – in result existing Time Entries will be split or deleted in such manner, that new one will fit without overlapping.
+The new Time Entry will be created even if it overlaps with other Time Entries  – in result existing Time Entries will be split or deleted in such manner,  that new one will fit without overlapping.

 ### Example
 ```python